 - Scientific (published by a publisher, peer-reviewed) technical articles based on search guidelines are required.
 Instead of finding papers that appear on some repository (e.g. Arxiv, researchgate, some university web page, google scholar listing and so on), find the original publisher page where a permanent Document Identifier (DOI) is usually possible to find.
-Then you know that it is a peer-reviewed article. - Works must deal with the same or similar problems compared to the main article - At least 2 articles required - Summarise each article and explain how each article is related to the main article (e.g., different solution to the same problem, same approach to a different problem, improvements over first solution, etc.) - Use 200 words per article - Articles discussed in the seminars or present in the references of the main article are not accepted in this section.
+Then you know that it is a peer-reviewed article. - Works must deal with the same or similar problems compared to the main article - Chosen related works must have been published later than the paper you presented - At least 2 articles required - Summarise each article and explain how each article is related to the main article (e.g., different solution to the same problem, same approach to a different problem, improvements over first solution, etc.) - Use about 200 words per article - Articles discussed in the seminars or present in the references of the main article are not accepted in this section.
 Older articles than the one you read also typically do not add to the knowledge gained.
 Contact your teacher if you have problems.